-New York) f) ss.:
+New York ) f) ss.:

 , being duly sworn, deposes and says:

-1. I, Inc. , an employed by Legal Services NYC,
+1. I,, an employed by Legal Services NYC, Inc.

-2. On the day of commitment to Legal Services NYC
+2. On the day of,, I submitted an Affidavit of commitment to Legal Services NYC, Inc., declaring as my domestic partner.

-3. As of the signing of this affidavid domestic partnership is terminated. , I acknowledge that the herein referenced
+3. As of the signing of this affidavit, I acknowledge that the herein referenced domestic partnership is terminated.

-of the formerly acknowledged domestic ne benefits formerly granted to us in the tween the Employer and the Union.
+4. I understand that the termination of the formerly acknowledged domestic partnership makes us ineligible for the benefits formerly granted to us in the Collective Bargaining Agreement between the Employer and the Union.

-5. I further understand that the term partner becomes effective within six ination of health benefits for my former domestic ty (60) days of signing this affidavit.
+5. I further understand that the termination of health benefits for my former domes partner becomes effective within sixty (60) days of signing this affidavit. stic

-(Ei nployee's SignaturePrint Name Beneath)
+(Employee's SignaturePrint Name Beneath)

 Sworn to b before me this

 day y of, 20

 N NOTARY PUBLIC